Skip to content

 Is the Cooking Time on the Box Correct?

 With cooking instructions, they’re also *usually* right.
 However, each stove and power going to the heating element will be different.
-Unless otherwise stated, start with your water on a rolling boil before you add the pasta.
+Unless otherwise stated, start with boiling water (sometimes called a rolling boil) before you add the dry pasta.

 Should You Rinse Gluten Free Pasta & Allergy Friendly Pasta?